Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Canonized Features

 A minimal complete representation, which we refer to as a ``representation'' without additional qualifications when clear from the context, would be the ideal feature, in the sense that it captures everything about the scene that can be gathered from the data except for the effect of the nuisances.
 When non-invertible nuisances are absent, $\nu = 0$, a representation can be used as a representative of the orbits (equivalence classes) $[\xi]$:

-Clearly the absence of non-invertible nuisances is a wild idealization, that is made here just as a pedagogical expedient.
+Clearly the absence of non-invertible nuisances is a rare phenomenon, especially in vision where scaling and occlusion phenomena are dominant.
+Nevertheless, there are some cases of practical relevance where non-invertible nuisances are by and large absent (other than the additive ``noise'' component), such as the classification of hand-written digits of Fig. \ref{fig-nist}.
 The case where other nuisances are present, $\nu \neq 0$, requires some attention and will not be fully addressed until after Section \ref{sect-interaction}.
 In the next section, however, we pause to elaborate on the notion of representation and what it entails.
 Then, we study the groups $G$ for which complete features exist (Section \ref{sect-interaction}).